Prototypical Graph Contrastive Learning: Introduction

 \section{Introduction}

-Learning graph representations is a fundamental problem in a variety of domains and tasks, such as molecular properties prediction in drug discovery~\cite{gilmer2017neural,chen2019graph}, protein function forecast in biological networks~\cite{alvarez2012new,jiang2017aptrank}, and community analysis in social networks ~\cite{newman2004finding}.
+\IEEEPARstart{L}{earning} graph representations is a fundamental problem in a variety of domains and tasks, such as molecular properties prediction in drug discovery~\cite{gilmer2017neural,chen2019graph}, protein function forecast in biological networks~\cite{alvarez2012new,jiang2017aptrank}, and community analysis in social networks~\cite{newman2004finding}.
 Recently, Graph Neural Networks (GNNs)~\cite{gilmer2017neural,kipf2016semi,xu2018powerful} have attracted a surge of interest and showed the effectiveness in learning graph representations.
-These methods are usually trained in a supervised fashion, which requires a large amount of labeled data.
-Nonetheless, labeling graphs procedurally using domain knowledge is of high cost~\cite{sun2019infograph}.
-Therefore, it is highly desirable to learn the graph representations in an unsupervised or self-supervised fashion.

-To this end, unsupervised approaches, such as reconstruction based methods~\cite{kipf2016variational} and contrastive methods ~\cite{li2019graph}, are coupled with GNNs to enable the graph representation learning with unlabelled data.
-The learned representations from self-supervised pretext tasks are then transferred to down-stream tasks.
-Recent work~\cite{sun2019infograph,hassani2020contrastive,zhang2020iterative} by maximizing Mutual Information (MI) between local (or global) and global structures of graph instances have achieved state-of-the-art results on graph classification tasks.
-The most recent work, GraphCL~\cite{you2020graph}, introduces four types of graph augmentations and utilizes the SimCLR-like framework~\cite{chen2020simple} to contrast graph examples from different augmentations.
+These methods are usually trained in a supervised fashion, which demands the task-specific labeled data.
+However, there are some aspects of shortcomings for the supervised training of GNN.
+Firstly, task-specific labels can be quite scarce for graph datasets (e.g., labeling biology and chemistry graph through human annotations are often resource-intensive).
+Secondly, due to the limited size of graph datasets, supervised GNNs are often confronted with the over-fitting and over-smoothing problems \cite{li2018deeper}, which limit their generalization capability to other tasks \cite{wu2021self}.
+Therefore, it is highly desirable to learn the transferable and generalizable graph representations in a self-supervised way on the large scale pre-training graph data.
+To this end, self-supervised approaches, such as generative methods ~\cite{kipf2016variational,zhu2020selfsupervised} predictive methods ~\cite{hu2020pretraining} and contrastive methods ~\cite{li2019graph,sun2019infograph,you2020graph}, are coupled with GNNs to enable the graph representation learning leveraging unlabelled data.
+The learned representations from well-designed self-supervised pretext tasks are then transferred to down-stream tasks.
+Inspired by the advances of contrastive learning in those domains, graph contrastive learning have been proposed and then attracted huge attention for graph representation learning.